grubbyhacker/cc784Arduino/README.md

 * Pins 2 and 9 are tied to ground
 * Pin 3 to Arduino RX
 * Pin 6 to Arduino TX

-Also its important that these connections are made when the sign is off because it detects them at boot and will not change dynamically afterwards.
+Also it is important that these connections are made when the sign is off because it detects them at boot and will not change dynamically afterwards.

 ![Breadboarding the ESP8266 and 4049](http://i.imgur.com/fm9he2R.jpg)